WeiqiNs/SecureConjunctiveQuery/README.md

 [![SCQ CI](https://github.com/WeiqiNs/SecureConjunctiveQuery/actions/workflows/ci.yml/badge.svg)](https://github.com/WeiqiNs/SecureConjunctiveQuery/actions/workflows/ci.yml)

-To support continuous development in this area, we maintain a well-tested codebase with a suite of unit tests integrated into our GitHub CI workflow.
+To support continuous development in this research area, we maintain this codebase with a suite of unit tests integrated into our GitHub CI workflow.
 One could also refer to the [`ci.yml`](.github/workflows/ci.yml) file for details on setting up the dev environment.